Orange-OpenSource/elpaaso-sandbox-service/README.md

 ## Sandbox service stories

 ### stories:

-  * Validated
-    * as a paas-user, once logged in, I can use a private CF space (CF CLI credentials displayed in the UI) TBC UI
+* MVP: as a paas-user, once logged in, I can use a private CF space: API endpoint, org and space details displayed.
-      * To be drafted with balsamiq https://elpaaso.mybalsamiq.com/projects/opensource/grid

-      * Server-side
-        * ElPaaso homepage

-      * Client-side
-        * another standalone UI (e.g. JS): through an OAuth gateway

- * Suspended until further spec refinements
+  * given: a user with a account into CF UAA
-    * as a paas-user, once registering with pwm, I can go to the sandbox service.
+  * when: the user browses to the sandbox service through sandbox-ui
-    * as a paas-user, once logged into the sandbox service, I can paste the Cf login CLI commands display in the homepage
+  * then: the user is prompted in the UAA to provide his consent from sandbox-service to act on his behalf (cloudcontroler.read, openid scopes)
+  * and: the user is displayed with CF a CLI command to connect to a private space

+Pending stories:
+* paas-ops email notification:
+   * given: the paas-ops has configured an email address $email in the sandbox-service config and a cf instance name $cf_instance
+   * when: the paas-user first access the sandbox to access her private space
+   * then: a notification email is sent to the configured adress which includes:
+      * in subject: [sandbox $cf_instance]: private space created for $user_name
+      * in the email body: user name, user email, CC API endpoint, org & space name
+* private space templating
+   * given: the paas-ops has configured:
+      * a security group with name $sec-group-name
+      * a space quota with name $space-quota-name
-    * as a paas-user, once logged into the sandbox service, I am notified by userId of my private space credentials
+   * when: the paas-user first access the sandbox to access her private space
+   * then: a space is allocated and bound to the specific security group $sec-group-name and the space quota $space-quota-name

 ## GUI